markfinal/BuildAMation/README.md

        src="https://scan.coverity.com/projects/8526/badge.svg"/>
 </a>

-BuildAMation (Bam) is a build system and project generator written in C#, tuned for C and C++ code, for building software on Windows, Linux and OSX desktop platforms.
+BuildAMation (Bam) is a build system and project generator written in C#, tuned for building C and C++ software on Windows, Linux and OSX desktop platforms.

 > Writing multi-platform desktop software?
 > Want to use the best development tools and IDEs for each platform?